Beta8397/FreightFrenzy71b/README.md

  * Updated MR color sensor driver to use constants from ModernRoboticsUsbDeviceInterfaceModule class.
  * Correctly handle I2C Address change in all color sensors
  * Updated/cleaned up op modes.
-  - Updated comments in LinearI2cAddressChange.java example op mode.
+  - Updated comments in LinearI2cAddressChange.java example op cacheMode.
   - Replaced the calls to "setChannelMode" with "setMode" (to match the new of the DcMotor  method).
-  - Removed K9AutoTime.java op mode.
+  - Removed K9AutoTime.java op cacheMode.
-  - Added MRGyroTest.java op mode (demonstrates how to use MR Gyro Sensor).
+  - Added MRGyroTest.java op cacheMode (demonstrates how to use MR Gyro Sensor).
-  - Added MRRGBExample.java op mode (demonstrates how to use MR Color Sensor).
+  - Added MRRGBExample.java op cacheMode (demonstrates how to use MR Color Sensor).
-  - Added HTRGBExample.java op mode (demonstrates how to use HT legacy color sensor).
+  - Added HTRGBExample.java op cacheMode (demonstrates how to use HT legacy color sensor).
   - Added MatrixControllerDemo.java (demonstrates how to use legacy Matrix controller).
  * Updated javadoc documentation.
  * Updated release .apk files for Robot Controller and Driver Station apps.